 **** Chapter Update ****

-We haven’t had any new chapters start so far this year, so we're still holding at a total of 1,459 chapters founded since TAGSRWC began in 1979.
+We haven’t had any new chapters start since the November eBullet.
+We’re holding at our current total of 1,468 chapters founded since TAGSRWC began in 1979.

 **** Merchandise Update ****